 The ferry company decided to lease out the ferry as well as the license to Arnold Hjort & Co in 1982.
 Six years later, the ferry was sold to Hjort, later to daughter Holmedal and finally to Bergen kommunale Kystkultursenter AS lead by Egil Sunde.

-Every day, except Saturday and Sunday, “Beffen” goes across the harbour on its 7 minute voyage about 50 times per day.
+Every day, except Saturday and Sunday, “Beffen” goes across the har bour on its 7 minute voyage about 50 times per day.
 We estimate that about 80.000 passengers use the ferry every year.
-The ticket price is now NOK 20,- for adults and 10,- for children and retired people.
 In the summer months, the ferry operates a reduced schedule on Saturdays.
 See the schedule under Contact.

 Despite the sale of the ferry in 1988, the old ferry company A/S Bergens Elekstriske Færgeselskab is still intact.
-The board’s main objective is to support the owner and operators of the ferry and and continue to build in the 100 years maritime history the company has.
-There are about 180 shareholders today, with Mr. Frederik W. Mowinckel chairing the board and holding a controlling interest.
+The board’s main objective is to support the owner and operators of the ferries, protect the brand and continue to build on the 100 years maritime history the company has.
+The company is now owned by Frederik W. Mowinckel.